Amazon

 Amazon Review Guide: Get 5-Star & Reverse 1-Star Reviews

-What’s worse is that over time Amazon has taken away the ability for sellers to engage with customers who leave bad reviews.
+What’s worse is that over time Amazon has taken away the ability for sellers to engage with customers who leave negative reviews.

 But recently, Amazon has thrown sellers a few bones and allowed for the ability to combat negative reviews left by customers.